A surge in ransomware incidents and cyberattacks has prompted more companies to turn to private cloud.

 Fortunately, there is a solution to this problem.
 And it’s what differentiates some private clouds from others.
 It’s called micro-segmentation.

-Micro-segmentation is the process by which individual workloads are isolated from one another to maintain security and control over traffic that’s traveling east-west within a data center.
+Micro-segmentation is the process by which individual workloads are isolated from one another to maintain security and control over traffic that’s traveling east-west within a data centre.

 Data breaches are a nightmare that most companies would love to avoid.
 Unfortunately, it usually takes an incident of epic proportions, like the WannaCry ransomware attack, to remind people of the potential risks.